 In particular, this makes it easy to realize that the causality relation between two points coincides with the nature of the segment joining them.

-\begin{prop} Let $x,y$ be two points in $\R^{p,q}$.
-The set $\{x,y\}$ is in timelike position (resp. causal position) if and only if the segment $[x,y]$ is timelike (resp. causal). \end{prop}
+\begin{prop} Let~$x,y$ be two points in~$\R^{p,q}$.
+The set~$\{x,y\}$ is in timelike position (resp. causal position) if and only if the segment~$[x,y]$ is timelike (resp. causal). \end{prop}

-\begin{proof} Assume that $[x,y]$ is timelike (resp. causal) and include the vector $y-x$ into a vector space $V$ of dimension $q$ such that $\q|_V < 0$ (resp. $\q|_V \leqslant 0$).
-The space $x + V$ is an inextendible timelike (resp. causal) immersion.
+\begin{proof} Assume that~$[x,y]$ is timelike (resp. causal) and include the vector~$y-x$ into a vector space~$V$ of dimension~$q$ such that~$g|_V < 0$ (resp.~$g|_V \leqslant 0$).
+The space~$x + V$ is an inextendible timelike (resp. causal) immersion.

-Inversely, assume that there exists an inextendible causal immersion $f$ containing both $x$ and $y$.
-This immersion can be seen as the graph of a $1$-Lipschitz map $g$ from $\R^q$ to $\R^p$.
-In particular, if $x = (g(x_0), x_0)$ and $y = (g(y_0), y_0)$, we have that
+Conversely, assume that there exists an inextendible causal immersion~$f$ of dimension $q$ containing both~$x$ and~$y$.
+This immersion can be seen as the graph of a~$1$-Lipschitz map~$h$ from~$\R^q$ to~$\R^p$.
+In particular, if~$x = (h(x_0), x_0)$ and~$y = (h(y_0), y_0)$, we have that

-thus $[x,y]$ is a causal segment.
-When the immersion is timelike, the map $g$ is $1$-contracting and $[x,y]$ is timelike, hence the result. \end{proof}
+thus~$[x,y]$ is a causal segment (see lemma \ref{lemmacausalgeodesic}).
+When the immersion is timelike, the map~$h$ is~$1$-contracting and~$[x,y]$ is timelike, hence the result. \end{proof}